 Pilar’s Worries by Victoria M. Sanchez, illustrated by Jess Golden

 This story about a girl named Pilar shows a child experiencing anxiety — and what she does about it.
 She notices the sensations in her body like her heart beating fast and her legs prickling.
 She has strategies that help — breathing and saying, “I can do it”.
 It’s not overly complex but may show kids that they’re not alone.

 Goodbye Brings Hello: A Book of Firsts by Dianne White, illustrated by Daniel Wiseman

 Growing up brings growing pains — like those of moving on or saying goodbye.
 This book reminds us that often, the goodbyes bring something new into our lives, too.
 No more tricycle.
 Now you’re riding a bicycle.
 No more velcro shoes.
 You’ve learned how to tie lace-ups.
-Eye-catching brightly colored illustrations match the book’s message perfectly.
+Eye-catching brightly colored illustrations match the picture book’s message perfectly.

 Oopsie-do! by Tim Kubart, illustrated by Lori Richmond

 It’s okay to make mistakes — just say oopsie-do and move on.
 If you spill on the floor or if your snacks fall on the ground, what do you say?
 Oopsie-do.
 What a reassuring message for children!
 Listen to the song at hc.com/oopsie.